 Some of our ACU Diploma students, now in their twenties, were born in these camps where primary and secondary education is provided by non-government organisations but is not recognised outside the camps.

 The Diploma in Liberal Studies program commenced in 2009 and is delivered by ACU in partnership with York University in Canada, Palms Australia, and the Marist Asia Foundation.
-It is taught by our National School of Education through a combination of online and face-to-face lessons.
+It is taught by our National School of Arts through a combination of online and face-to-face lessons.

 The program provides a unique opportunity for bright young refugees to have access to internationally recognised qualifications in higher education.